Honduran literature: La Generacion de La Guerra/ The Generation from the War

 Within the time period of the Founder of the New Literature there existed a separate group of authors.
 These authors claimed to break from the previous styles of writing from their predecessors.
 El Heraldo explains that during this time the authors no longer wrote about the rural life of Honduras which dominated much of the earlier generations of writing.

 This generation of authors occurred after the Football War (1969) between Honduras and El Salvador.
 This generation of literature was consequently named after this historical event that impacted Honduran society.
 Emerging from a state of conflict Bahr explains that the generation hopes to break from the traditional form of literature to theater, narrative, and essay.

 Major authors from this generation include: Eduardo Bahr (1940), Julio Escoto (1944), and Rigoberto Paredes (1948).

 The New Generation

 Although not directly influenced by a political event, during the late eighties and early nineties there emerges yet another generation of authors.
 The new generation of authors, which began to include more women, begins to question and write about machismo in the Honduran culture.
 Julio Escoto details that writers began to question their sexual liberties, and political and social independence This generation of authors no longer chooses to limit themselves and write about all aspect of social relations encountered in the human existence.

-Authors from this period include: Helen Umaña, Maria Eugenia Ramos (1959), Galel Cardenas (1945), Jose Luis Oviedo, Juana Pavon, Jose Adan Castelar, Leticia de Oyuela, Jose Antonio Funes, Marta Susana Prieto, Fabricio Estrada, Giovani Rodriguez, Lety Elvir, Jorge Martínez Mejía, Mayra Oyuela, Salvador Madrid, Samuel Trigueros, and Cesar Indiano.
+Authors from this period include: Helen Umaña, Maria Eugenia Ramos (1959), Galel Cardenas (1945), Jose Luis Oviedo, Juana Pavon, Jose Adan Castelar, Leticia de Oyuela, Jose Antonio Funes, Marta Susana Prieto, Fabricio Estrada, Giovani Rodriguez, Martha Isabel Alvarado Watkins, Lety Elvir, Jorge Martínez Mejía, Mayra Oyuela, Salvador Madrid, Samuel Trigueros, Cesar Indiano, Albany Flores Garca, Martín Cálix, Armida García, Kay Valle, Kris Vallejo, Óscar Estrada, J.H.
+Bográn, Armando Maldonado, Rebeca Becerra, Óscar Flores, Dennis Arita, Kalton Harold Bruhl, Javier Vindel, Rolando Kattán y Javier Suazo Mejía, entre otros.